Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 Pupils who have chosen Economics as an option or who have followed Economics in years 4 and 5 cannot take Introduction to Economics.

 For ICT a contribution of 25€ is charged per pupil, per year.
+This participation is intended to complement the computer rooms with equipment and software licenses.

 Requesting a language change